 If you're looking to immerse yourself in an old school, lively, communist-era neighborhood bar in Buda, Bambi Eszpresszó should be high on the list (Ibolya Espresszó in Pest is comparable).
 What makes Bambi the real deal?
 While it doesn't follow contemporary trends, it isn’t showing off an artificial, unremembered past either – it’s a genuine throwback.
 The waiters are only nice to those patrons they find likeable, and they wear outfits that haven't been in fashion for at least 30 years.
 The red faux leather upholstery and Thonet look-alike chairs have been in place since the opening in 1961.Read more

 If you prefer to avoid the heavily touristed streets of the Jewish Quarter in District 7 but still get a cup of specialty coffee in a hip neighborhood, Lumen is your spot.
-With a surprisingly delicious food offering that includes breakfast, and a thoughtful interior design, it stands out from the typical neighborhood café/bar landscape.
+With a surprisingly delicious food offering that includes breakfast, and a thoughtful interior design with eye-catching concrete and wood combinations, it stands out from the typical neighborhood café/bar landscape.
 But it's the patrons, artists and neighborhood bohemians, who make Lumen so unique and give soul to the space.
-They serve alcohol all day (in case you were wondering), and have regular live music performances..Read more
+They serve drinks all day and have almost daily live music performances.Read more

 Budapest is under-supplied when it comes to relaxed, unpretentious breakfast/brunch spots, mostly because it’s customary to eat breakfast at home.
 This breakfast-all-day café along the Nagykörút (Grand Boulevard) is situated in the ticketing area of a movie theater, they won’t mess up your sunny side ups, and will be fine with you spending a lazy Sunday morning here facebooking for hours on end.
 The ever-changing selection of cakes on display taste as good as they look.
 In case you took note of it, the impressive-looking baroque revival style building next door is one of the leading theaters of Budapest..Read more

 The breakfast offering at the increasingly hip Újbuda neighborhood has received a boost in 2015 with the opening of La Nube.
-The main appeal of this family-run café is the homely feel of the space, and its diverse crowd.
-On a typical day, patrons might comprise parents with young children (there's a kids' corner), hipsters, typing away on their Macs, and aging locals, sipping glasses of San Miguel from the draft.
-Food-wise, there's room for improvement.Read more
+The main appeal of this family-run café is the cozy space and its diverse crowd.
+On a typical day, patrons might comprise parents with young children (there's a kids' corner), hipsters, typing away on their Macs, and aging locals, sipping glasses of San Miguel from the draft. .Read more

 The places around Szabadság tér (Liberty Square) and the Parliament tend to be overrun by tourists, which usually brings the worst out of the local service industry.
 This café/restaurant, however, managed to maintain an authentic profile and isn't in the rip-off business either.
 Farger is located in the ground floor of a grand, although somewhat faded building with a sooty facade.
 Interestingly, the building was commissioned by the Adriatic Hungarian Royal Maritime Company (!) during the glorious days of the Austro Hungarian Empire.Read more